How to plan a Cocktail Style Reception

 Timing is everything

 A cocktail style reception still requires flow and a sequence of events; otherwise guests will get bored and possibly leave early.
 We recommend the reception start later and that you still include traditional elements.
-Have a few speeches (keep it short and sweet since guests are mostly standing), do a first dance and then start the dance party portion of the night.
+Have a few speeches (keep it short and sweet since guests are mostly standing), do the first dance and then start the dance party portion of the night.
 You can also start the night off with appetizers and champagne (a cocktail hour, during a cocktail party) then move into food stations later on in the evening.
+End the night on a high note with some good comfort as your late-night snack!